-In our view, YU Yunicorn will not disappoint in terms of battery for avid smartphone users.
+In our view, YU Yunicorn will not disappoint you in terms of battery if you are an avid smartphone user.

 Although we did not use Around YU services to make any bookings or orders (not that we didn't want to, we just dint have the chance), we spent quite some time to understand that Around YU can be extremely useful on a daily basis.

 Around YU can be accessed simply by swiping left on the home screen, and the first thing it does is locate you using GPS.
 Once that is done, it will start looking for the most useful stuff around you such as restaurants, cabs, hotels and more.